 - Email Setup: Use this article to set up your email addresses on the new account.

-- How to import email: This article explains how to import your email to the new account.
+- Import another host's email into DreamHost: This article explains how to import your email to the new account.

 - Email Client Configuration: This article is a guide to different email configurations you can use.